JueLance/QNAP.FileStation/README.md

 QNAP FileStation
 ========

-With the QNAP FileStation Web API, I made an PC application to help me manage file via PC.
+With the QNAP FileStation Web API, I made an FileStation client to help me manage file via PC.
 Currently, it just a prototype, if you are interesting in it, free feel join it.

 Environment Requirements:
 -------------